This document is far from being finished at this stage.

 - If the readme file doesn't give any parameters or says that your drive has to be connected as secondary master and if your drive is NOT configured as "secondary master"

-Then you have to modify your hardware configuration so that your DVD-ROM drive is secondary master.
 It is not the purpose of this document to explain how to do that.
 You usually have to modify some jumpers settings at the back of your drives and/or connect the IDE ribbon to the proper port.

 You should look at the documentation that came with your drive as well as the documentation of your motherboard.